What Is The Difference Between Vegan Keto and Vegan Paleo?

 - Paleo allows natural sweeteners and more fruit sugars

 - Traditional Keto diet allows dairy while paleo eliminates dairy.
-Vegans on either plan can opt in macadamian nut milk which is my fav.
+Vegans on either plan can opt-in macadamia nut milk which is my fav.

 Why I choose the vegan keto diet?

-While i’m loving being Kind &Keto and happily sustaining protein and nutrient levels with the help of some supplements, I suppose when I relax my vegan keto diet protocols a bit, it might look a little more vegan paleo.
+While I’m loving being Kind &Keto and happily sustaining protein and nutrient levels with the help of some supplements, I suppose when I relax my vegan keto diet protocols a bit, it might look a little more vegan paleo.
+Read our post on supplements here.

-While it may feel like a tough decision, I believe if you chose either low-carb approache you will be doing yourself a service.
+While it may feel like a tough decision, I believe if you choose either low-carb approach you will be doing yourself a service.

 For us vegans it’s a bit tricky adapting the diets to remove all animal products – It’s handy to have a bunch of meal plans, menus and collateral to make the transition smoother.
 At the end of the day, it’s all about working out what’s best for you.